felixwimpyw/reactive-redis-keygroup/README.md

 Why not use the Spring one?
 =====
 This one is a little bit complex.
 It actually have me hard time once.
 We always use spring-data-redis before with a @Cacheable support.
 It easier and more clean by the code.
 We use @CacheEvict allEntries=true and it works just fine.

 One day there is problem which the lock is somehow stuck in redis.
 And it make the @Cacheable method wait by 30 seconds.
 It makes some of our services down by random.
 This makes us frustate and once we know the problem is on the @CacheEvict allEntries=true.
 After that we remove all allEntries=true codes in our codeBase, and use flushAll instead.

 That is like 2 years ago.
 Now there is spring-data-redis v2.0, it somehow has better logic on allEntries=true so we decides to use it.
 But after some period, there is performance issue which is spiking everytime we hit evict.
-We found that they are using REDIS KEYS which is actually having O(n) complexity, so it will cause this issue when our keys is huge ~ 100,000 data.
+We found that they are using REDIS KEYS which is actually having O(n) complexity, where N is the **database count**. so it will cause this issue when our keys is huge ~ 100,000 data.
 You can see here for the info https://redis.io/commands/KEYS.
 After this, I decide to create one simpler library for redis and add reactive support also.

 How To Use?